 5. Paragraphs and fluff

 A crowded resume doesn’t mean it’s more impressive!
-Your resume should be as concise as possible.
+Include as much relevant information as you can, but in a concise manner.
 Take away any text-heavy areas and stick to short bullet points.
 Remember, employers can spot fluff from a mile away!
-There’s no need to drag out your job experience with long and fancy explanations when it can be summed up in a simple phrase.
+There’s no need to drag out your job experience with long and fancy explanations when it can be summed up in a simple – and more impactful – phrase.

 6. Lies and over-exaggerations

-Look, we all want to appear as skilled as possible when the job market is so competitive, but it’s totally not worth lying.
-Only list out things you can actually back up if you make it to the interview.
-Your interviewer knows what they want, so they will be able to tell when you attempt to explain something you embellished.
+The current job market is super competitive, and it can be tempting to inflate your accomplishments.
+However, it’s NOT worth lying.
+Be sure to only feature jobs, skills, and accomplishments that you can actually back up if you make it to the interview.
+Your interviewer knows what they want, so they will be able to tell if you attempt to cover up a lie on your resume.

 Once again, this is simply using up space that you could be using for something else.
 If an employer requires references, they’ll have no problem asking for them.
 No need to write out, “References available upon request.”
 They don’t need the invitation!

-Have any more questions about your resume?
+Have any more questions about your things to leave off your resume?
 Drop them in the comments below!